New York City

-What to know before you go to New York City
+When’s the best time to go to New York City?

 In summer, New York seems to have more tourists than residents—perhaps because New Yorkers flock to the Hamptons, Montauk, and other seaside havens.
 Winter holidays in the city are celebrated on a scale not found elsewhere.
 Spring and fall, however, are the seasons in which the city truly shines.
 Outdoor cafés are not yet crowded, hotels are more affordable, and the temperate weather brings extra pleasure to activities like walking in Central Park or biking around Governors Island.